maxmckenzie/bristol-fashion/README.md

 ## Fantastic design resources

-If you are new to web development/design and need some guidance we suggest taking a look at this fantastic guide https://www.internetingishard.com/
+If you are new to web development/design and need some guidance, we suggest taking a look at this fantastic guide https://www.internetingishard.com/

 To learn the fundamentals of design UI check out https://refactoringui.com/